symfony/symfony-docs/reference/forms/types/collection.rst

 This is the array that's passed to the form type specified in the `entry_type`_ option.
-For example, if you used the :doc:`ChoiceType </reference/forms/types/choice>` as your `entry_type`_ option (e.g. for a collection of drop-down menus), then you'd need to at least pass the ``choices`` option to the underlying type::
+For example, if you used the :doc:`ChoiceType </reference/forms/types/choice>` as your `entry_type`_ option (e.g. for a collection of drop-down menus), then you would need to at least pass the ``choices`` option to the underlying type::

     use Symfony\Component\Form\Extension\Core\Type\ChoiceType;